-Carthage encourages students to participate in the religious life ministry programs sponsored by the groups listed below.
-Taken together, our chapel programs give the Carthage community a variety of ways to nurture faith and explore the intersections of spirituality and leadership.
+Carthage encourages students to participate in student organizations listed below.
+Taken together, our programs give the Carthage community a variety of ways to explore worldwide views and the intersections of spirituality and leadership.
+Past student organizations include: Orthodox Christian Fellowship, Jewish Awareness Association and Pagan Forum.
+Don’t see your faith tradition or worldview here?
+Contact campus pastor Kara Baylor (firstname.lastname@example.org) about how we can support you in starting an organization.

 Catholics @ Carthage

 Roman Catholics make up the largest religious group on campus.
-Catholics@Carthage works with the campus pastor to create learning, fellowship, and service opportunities for other Roman Catholic Students on Campus.
+Catholics@Carthage works with the campus pastor to create learning, fellowship, and service opportunities for other Roman Catholic students on campus.
+A weekly mass, led by priests from the surrounding communities, takes place Sundays at 7:30 pm in Siebert Chapel.

 Campus Community Builders

-CFS student community builders in our residence halls are resources to all Carthage students.
-Campus Community Builders helps students get connected to faith-based organizations on campus, and lead Bible studies and faith-based conversations.
-They are available for one-on-one faith conversations and peer ministry.
-Ambassadors will also work with local Lutheran (ELCA) youth groups to provide programming for visits to Carthage and congregational activities.
+CFS student community builders living in the residence halls are resources to all Carthage students.
+Community Builders helps students get connected to student organizations and support programming that includes Catholic Mass, Interfaith Lunch, Random Acts of Kindness & Service, and SPIRIT student led worship.
+They are available for one on one conversations and peer ministry.